MauroJr/auto-daemon/readme.markdown

 * `opts.autoclose` - if `true`, close the server when the refcount drops to 0
 * `opts.debug` - when `true`, forward stdout and stderr in the daemonized process to the local stdout and stderr
+* `opts.args` - an array of extra arguments to pass as the third argument to the interface.
+Must serialize as process arguments.

 The daemon refcount goes up by 1 for each connection and drops by 1 when a client disconnects.
 If the object returned by the rpc interface is an event